My Hyaluronic Acid Serum Stopped Working, So Now I Use This Powerful Ingredient

 Enter: vitamin B5, also known as panthenol.

 I came by this ingredient during my hunt for a K-beauty sheet mask aka my last resort to give my skin an emergency infusion of moisture.
-Mediheal’s Derma Synergy Wrapping Mask Sheet For Moisture, £4.49, banished my tight, itchy, dehydrated skin like magic.
+Mediheal’s Derma Synergy Wrapping Mask Sheet For Moisture, $29, banished my tight, itchy, dehydrated skin like magic.
 The main ingredients happened to be hyaluronic acid and vitamin B5.
-I have now switched to a hyaluronic acid serum paired with vitamin B5 (Medik8’s Hydr8 B5 Moisturising Serum, £45, for those wondering) and have noticed a big difference in how well my skin holds onto moisture.
+I have now switched to a hyaluronic acid serum paired with vitamin B5 (Medik8’s Hydr8 B5 Moisturizing Serum, $54, for those wondering) and have noticed a big difference in how well my skin holds onto moisture.
 Have I been missing a trick all along?

 What is vitamin B5 and why is it good for the skin when paired with hyaluronic acid?